ChrisP1118/magnetag-docs/getting-started/know-your-system.md

 toc: true
 ---

 MagneTag systems come in several shapes and forms.
 This documentation will make reference to the different types of systems listed below -- make sure you know which one you have.
 This will make it a lot easier to follow and understand the rest of the documentation.
+Adam

 # MagneTag System Types